 You must justify your choice of organisation.
 The strong ethical practice must be publicly recognised.
-The use of a model / benchmark / framework, and possibly a comparator organisation, will help your evaluation.
+The use of a comparator organisation, will help your evaluation.
+You must address the impact of the strong ethical business practice on a range of stakeholders.

-15) Analyse and evaluate the impact on the financial and business performance of the strategy adopted by an organisation in one of the functional areas. he analysis should cover the last 5 years.
+15) Analyse and evaluate the impact on the financial and business performance of the strategy adopted by an organisation in one of the functional areas.
+The analysis should cover the last 5 years.